Travelers using the all-gender restroom at Seattle–Tacoma International Airport on Dec. 3. (Laurie Craig / Juneau Empire)

 “The state-of-the-art devices provide riders with more freedom, confidence and an improved customer experience,” Greenberg noted.

 An airport traveler can detect the approach of a self-driving Whill chair — with or without a rider — by its soft musical chime.
-Which means at times an unoccupied robotic chair is moving through the concourse chiming its tune as it returns to its parking station for recharging.
+That means at times an unoccupied robotic chair is moving through the concourse chiming its tune as it returns to its parking station for recharging.
 But not unaware of its surroundings: an unoccupied wheelchair was observed pausing for oncoming pedestrians before making a left turn into the homeport area.

 Wheelchair assistance services have been available through Alaska Airlines for many years.
 The need is particularly familiar to Alaskans who travel Outside for medical treatment and return to the state for recuperation.